particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Library Read Me](/assets/images/workbench/library-readme.png)

+#### Installing a specific version

 You can also install a specific version of a library by using a syntax like `dotstar@0.0.4`.
 You can also change the version by editing the project.properties file at the top of your project.

+#### Removing a library

+To remove a library, you should:

+- Remove the entry for it in your `project.properties` file in the top level of your project.
+- If there's a folder for it in the `libs` directory at the top level of your project, remove that too.

+#### Using a locally modified library

+You'll notice a copy of the libraries you've added in the `libs` directory in the top level of your project.
+This is handy for viewing the source and examples.

+If you want to make modifications to the library, be sure to remove the library from the `project.properties` file in the top level of your project.
+If you leave the library in project.properties the official release will be used to build.
+If you remove it, then the local version you modified in your libs directory will be used instead.

 ### Snippets